xmos/lib_audio_dsp/doc/tool_user_guide/index.rst

 Tool User Guide
 ###############

-This guide introduces the `audio_dsp` python library, and how to use it to generate multithreaded DSP pipelines for the xcore.
+This guide introduces the `audio_dsp` Python library, and how to use it to generate multithreaded DSP pipelines for the xcore.

 .. toctree::